ErikUckert/business-web-page/README.md

 Access this page
 ---

-You can visit this page live at [this adress](http://kues-brb.de) or showcase it locally when you have access to a HTTP Server.
-This, for example, is done in python via the Simple HTTP Server feature.
+You can visit this page live at [this adress](https://kues-brb.de) or showcase it locally when you have access to a HTTP Server.
+This, for example, is done in python2x via the Simple HTTP Server feature.

 **Step 1** - Change directory to this cloned repository